-This applies to IT services.
+This same philosophy applies to managed service providers (MSPs).
 Football draws many parallels to business because when everything works as it should, you are more likely to win.
 When just one player misses an assignment, everything can come crashing down.
-A Managed IT Service will make sure your team has the right support system in place to succeed.
+A managed service provider will make sure your team has the right support system in place to succeed.
 Here’s how:

 Defending your business from threats is as imperative as protecting the quarterback.
 If your defense fails, then the QB gets hit every single time.
-A good Managed IT Service provides your business with a defensive landscape, helping you call plays on the field to avoid the blitz.
+A good managed service provider gives your business a defensive landscape, helping you call plays on the field to avoid the blitz.
 With your defensive coordinator watching out for cyberthreats, viruses, and ransomware, you know that your blindside is covered.

 First and ten, the ball is on the 25-yard line.
-You're aware of the threats.
+Your business is aware of the threats.
 You read the field and call an audible to sweep right.
 Success, you've gained 13 yards.
 1st down!!

 The receiver coach in this analogy is your technology hardware, such as workstations, printers, and networks.
 Those crazy lines across the field of play are the network cables delivering the communication to drive the ball down the field further.
 Ensuring your technology communicates safely and travels along a protected route is a perfect way to complete that pass.
 Making the right call in the moment to let one of your employees make the completion is a great way to inspire the whole team.

 First and ten, the ball is on the 38-yard line.
 Your defense is ready.
 Your receiver is ready.
 The ball is hiked, and you’re in shotgun formation.
-You spin to avoid that ransomware email that your Managed Service Provider flagged for you and throw a beautiful 17-yard pass.
-The receiver catches the pass (or that lucrative Proposal Request email) and runs an additional 24 yards.
+You spin to avoid that ransomware infected email that your managed service provider flagged for you and throw a beautiful 17-yard pass.
+The receiver catches the pass (or that lucrative proposal request email) and runs an additional 24 yards.
 What a big gain and another first down!!